laminlabs/lamindb/docs/sync.md

 artifact.transform.key
 ```

-The current notebook run is linked as the initiated_by_run of the "transfer run":
+The current notebook run is linked as the initiated_by_run of the "sync run":

 ```python
 artifact.run.initiated_by_run.transform
 ```

-Upon re-transferring a record, it will identify that the record already exists in the target database and simply map the record.
+Upon re-syncing a record, it will identify that the record already exists in the target database and simply map the record.

 ```python
 artifact = artifacts.get(key="example_datasets/mini_immuno/dataset1.h5ad")
 artifact.save()
 ```

-If you also want to transfer annotations of the artifact, you can pass `transfer="annotations"` to `save()`.
+If you also want to sync annotations of the artifact, you can pass `transfer="annotations"` to `save()`.
 Just note that this might populate your target database with metadata that doesn't match the conventions you want to enforce.

 ```python
 artifact = artifacts.get(key="example_datasets/mini_immuno/dataset1.h5ad")